Look Who Was Part of The International Jazz Day 2018 All-Star Global Concert

 Danilo Pérez

 Danilo Pérez is a pianist, composer, educator and social activist who ranks among the most influential and dynamic jazz musicians of our time.
-Born in Panama, Pérez started his musical studies at age three with his father, a bandleader and singer.
+Born in Panama, Pérez started his musical studies at age 3 with his father, a bandleader and singer.
 While still a student at the Berklee College of Music, he performed with Terence Blanchard, Slide Hampton, Claudio Roditi and Paquito D’Rivera.
 Since then, Pérez has worked with artists from Dizzy Gillespie to Tito Puente, most famously serving alongside drummer Brian Blade and bassist John Patitucci in Wayne Shorter’s renowned quartet.
 Pérez, who serves as a UNESCO Artist for Peace, is a vocal exponent of music as a force for building understanding and tolerance.
-His latest album, Children Of The Light, was released on Mack Avenue.
+Pérez is a Doris Duke Artist and the founder and artistic director of the Panama Jazz Festival.
+His latest album, Lumen, is a collaboration with the Swedish jazz orchestra Bohuslän Big Band, where Pan-American rhythms meet the Nordic big band sound.

 Dianne Reeves

 Five-time GRAMMY Award winner Dianne Reeves is one of the premier vocalists on the worldwide music scene.
-A native of Denver, she began her career touring with Sergio Mendes and Harry Belafonte, then signed to Blue Note in 1987.
+A native of Denver, she began her career touring with Sergio Mendes and Harry Belafonte, then signed to Blue Note.
 Her self-titled debut, featuring Herbie Hancock, Freddie Hubbard and Tony Williams, was nominated for a GRAMMY.
 Featured in George Clooney’s Good Night, and Good Luck, Reeves won the Best Jazz Vocal GRAMMY for the film’s soundtrack.
-In recent years, she has toured the world and collaborated with Lizz Wright and Angelique Kidjo for “Sing the Truth,” a musical celebration of Nina Simone.
+In recent years, she has collaborated with Lizz Wright and Angelique Kidjo for “Sing the Truth,” a musical celebration of Nina Simone.
 Reeves has performed at the White House on multiple occasions, including President Obama’s State Dinner for the President of China.
-In 2018, she was named a National Endowment for the Arts Jazz Master – the highest honor the United States bestows on jazz artists.
+In 2018, she was named an NEA Jazz Master.
+Reeves recently recorded an album with Branford Marsalis to celebrate the 100th anniversary of John Coltrane’s birth.
+The album will be released this September on Blue Note.

 Lee Ritenour